About

 The north dining room was also originally two rooms.
 The well-designed and constructed mid-18th century cupboard was likely moved to the room in the 19th century, possibly as early as 1812, when John Shaw made major changes to the “banking room” and the tavern was given over to the exclusive residential use of the bank’s cashier.

-The floor, with some patches, is the original 1747 wood.
-The walls and ceiling also date from 1747; architectural historians have traced 29 coats of whitewash on them.
 In the north chambers, the front room has a 1747-period fireplace flanked by built-in closets.
 They are not original but are of an early date.
 Paint history on these walls reveal 12 coats of whitewash with no other finish until the early 20th century when the walls were covered with canvas.

 In the south chambers, the original plaster walls were whitewashed.
 All wood trim was painted a grayish-green into the 1770s.
 Reynolds referred to the front room as the “Great Green Room” in his inventory.